sherwingp/github-cv/README.md

 ## Skills

 - Great collaborator - I always try to help those around me and learn from others in turn.
 With my legal background, I am able to use my communication skills to digest technical concepts and explain them in a simple way.
-My biggest joy from my final bootcamp project at Makers was explaining concepts such as event-based two-way communication with Socket.io to my team members, and seeing them implement it themselves!
+One great experience from my final bootcamp project at Makers was explaining concepts such as event-based two-way communication with Socket.io to my team members, and seeing them implement it themselves.
 - Self-learner - I am passionate about learning new concepts and technologies, and am never afraid of getting stuck in with a new language and diving into documentation and Google searches.
-This is reflected by not only the range of tech used in my projects, but from my hobbies as I also enjoy learning new things such as dance and guitar.
+This is reflected in the range of tech used in my projects - if I get an interest in something, not knowing the tech is no obstacle to me.
 - Diligence - From practicing new hobbies to programming, I have the self-discipline and diligence to keep progressing while still paying attention to detail.
-This can be seen in my hobbies such as in gaming, I worked hard to achieve my goal of being a Top 3000 Player in Dota 2.
-This translates to my programming, for example, through my frequent Github commit history with which I still maintain detailed READMEs, and my frequent use of Test-Driven Development for several projects.
+In my programming, for example, I always try to adhere to principles such as SRP and encapsulation, and commit to GitHub frequently, and use Test-Driven Development to better design code.
+I try to maintain this level of diligence in all aspects of life, and outside of programming I am a top 3000 player in the competitive game Dota 2, and love fitness and practising dance and guitar.

 ## Technical Competencies
 -	Languages and Web Frameworks: Javascript, React, Python, Ruby, Rails, HTML, CSS)